 - Naturally gluten free: Perfect for gifting and parties.

-Ingredients for Oatmeal Cranberry Cookies
+Ingredients for Healthy Oatmeal Cranberry Cookies

 - Almond flour or almond meal: Both have the same effect and will result in the same cookie.
 I prefer almond flour as I buy it in bulk at Costco.
 Or follow this quick tutorial and make your own almond flour.

 - Sugar: Cane sugar or coconut sugar.
 If you are wanting a sweeter cookie, cane sugar is sweeter.
-You could try erythritol like I do in healthy sugar cookies and almond flour shortbread cookies.
+You could also try erythritol like I do in healthy sugar cookies and almond flour shortbread cookies.

 - Pure vanilla extract: Not imitation, pure vanilla extract tastes best.